nicford/Pubmed-Pipeline/README.md

 ### Update Pipeline

-The update pipeline class allows you to update your database of papers since the setup was run, or since the last update was run.
+The update pipeline class allows you to update your database of papers since the setup pipeline was run, or since the last update was run.

-Below shows a general use of this pipeline for setup
+See below how to use this update pipeline.

 ```python
 from pubmed_pipeline import PubmedPipelineUpdate